expo/expo/docs/pages/tutorial/layout.md

 The `Image` component:

 - Uses a `borderRadius` property to apply rounded corners on the image.
-- It is also wrapped inside a `View` component that will be useful to add touch-based gesture events in a future module.
+- It is also wrapped inside a `View` component that will be useful to add touch-based gesture events in a future chapter.
 - The `backgroundColor` on the `View` component is set to `transparent` to make the rounded corners visible.

 ## Step 5: Dividing components into files